All About Tianeptine (Coaxil, Tianna): Types, Uses, Risks and How to Get Help

 It is also used by some prescribers to help ease the symptoms of IBS -irritable bowel syndrome, a highly common condition which creates an “uneasy stomach” or poor digestive function.
 Though as is the case with other alleged benefits of the drug such as the effects on memory, stress, pain and possibly even asthma, the actual mechanism of this effect is unclear.
 It may indeed be just another positive outcome of reducing depression and its stresses, remedying along with them the various physiological maladies they inflict.

-Cycle of addiction: Tianeptine abuse and withdrawal difficulty
+Tianeptine addiction: About Tianeptine abuse and Tianeptine withdrawal difficulty

 While early studies on tianeptine indicated that the drug was less likely to produce addiction, more recent studies have shown that this is not necessarily the case.
 For this reason, the Food & Drug Administration (FDA) has warned consumers that tianeptine is considered unsafe and can produce addiction in users.